 - Braid the rest of the hair to encourage a looser wave pattern.

 - Either air dry or use a blow dryer to speed up the process.
 Then, take down the braids and clips.

 Take a page of Kelly Rowland's book and embrace a bit of sexy frizz by brushing out your curls.

-Sky High Ponytail
+High Half Ponytail

-Joan Smalls' super high ponytail will probably require some extensions to get the full length.
+Joan Smalls' super high half ponytail will probably require some extensions to get the full length.
 Follow the steps from #19, placing the hair at the crown of the head rather than the back.